 - advanced knowledge of relevant professional theory and thorough understanding of the various social tasks that exist in the various professions in the media industry

-- can reflect on and analyze her/his own and others’ application of roles and independently show further development of their professional understanding in the face of other media processions
+- can reflect on and analyze her/his own and others’ application of roles and independently show further development of their role understanding in the face of other media professions

 - has developed a critical media awareness in which one sees her/his own professional practice in a broader context

 - can use various forms of media and theories for a critical discussion and analysis of various role understandings and practices linked to media and social development

 - can understand and analyze the tension between occupational boundaries and development (boundary work)

 - has a thorough understanding of her/his own professional and social role and knowledge of the similarities with and differences between other media professionals’ role understandings and practices

 Teaching is in the form of lectures and seminars throughout the entire semester.